NathanHowell/regal/README.md

 # Regal

 Regal is a `no_std`, allocation-free lexer engine that compiles regular-expression patterns into a minimal DFA at build time.
-It supports incremental lexing, cursor-aware queries, and deterministic token streams suitable for editors or embedded parsers.
+It supports incremental lexing, cursor-aware queries, hybrid DFA lookup tables (dense O(1) transitions when alphabets are compact), and deterministic token streams suitable for editors or embedded parsers.

 ## Getting Started